Collections

 [get user :email "none"] ; "none"

-[assoc user :age 31] ; updated mapThe two-argument form of get provides a default value when a key is missing.
-This is Loon's answer to null checks: instead of getting back some null or undefined, you decide upfront what the fallback should be.
+[assoc user :age 31] ; updated mapThe two-argument form of get supplies a default when a key is missing.
+This is Loon's answer to the null check: rather than receive null or undefined, you decide up front what the fallback should be.
 And assoc returns a new map with the updated key, leaving the original untouched.

 Sets

-Sets are unordered collections where every value appears exactly once.
-They're perfect for membership checks and deduplication.
+Sets are unordered collections in which every value appears exactly once.
+That property makes them ideal for membership checks and deduplication.

 [let tags #{"fast" "safe" "fun"}]